Space launch: Reliability

 Launchers vary with respect to their reliability for achieving the mission.

 Safety

 Safety is the probability of causing injury or loss of life.
 Unreliable launchers are not necessarily unsafe, whereas reliable launchers are usually, but not invariably safe.

-Apart from catastrophic failure of the launch vehicle itself other safety hazards include depressurisation, and the Van Allen radiation belts which preclude orbits which spend long periods within them.
+Apart from catastrophic failure of the launch vehicle itself, other safety hazards include depressurisation, and the Van Allen radiation belts which preclude orbits which spend long periods within them.

 Trajectory optimization

+Impact

+Space launches have shown among other things to increase aluminium concentration and pH-Levels around launch sites.
+That said proper regulation and measures can reduce and even increase environmental protection of launches.

+Furthermore soot and debris from launches, particularly failed launches, have literally negatively impacted wide areas below.
+Leftover of launches are for example dumped in the ocean at places like the Pacific Ocean area called the spacecraft cemetery.